cbinyu/bidsphysio/bidsphysio.edf2bids/README.md

 # bidsphysio.edf2bids
-Converts eyetracking data from a SR Research Eyelink system (.edf file) to BIDS eye-tracker physiological recording and task events files.
+Converts eyetracking data from a SR Research Eyelink system (.edf file) to BIDS eye-tracker physiological recordings (_physio.tsv) and task events files (_events.tsv).
+The physiological recordings file includes the samples, x and y gaze positions, pupil area for the recorded eye(s) and trigger values (if available).
+By default, the file will also include eye-motion events (fixations, saccades, blinks), unless specified otherwise.
+The task events file includes the messages sent by the experimental code to the Eyelink.
+If no messages have been recorded, then no events file will be created.
+If trigger information is available, the onset of the events is adjusted to be measured after the first trigger.

 [![Docker image](https://img.shields.io/badge/docker-cbinyu/bidsphysio:latest-brightgreen.svg?logo=docker&style=flat)](https://hub.docker.com/r/cbinyu/bidsphysio/tags/)
 [![TravisCI](https://travis-ci.com/cbinyu/bidsphysio.svg?branch=master)](https://travis-ci.com/cbinyu/bidsphysio)